ChallahBack83/Body_Performance/README.md

 ## Communication Protocols & Team Breakdown

+- Communication
   - As a team, we will remain in constant contact through our Slack chat, notifying each other when we are working in order to collaborate.
   - Meeting a minimum of 2-3 times each week, as a whole team or in pairs, to finalize each segment.
   - When we update code or other files in our branches, we will notify the team to review.
   - Update README in main branch before the end of each work session.

+- Team Breakdown
   - Meredith is managing the README and oversight on the GitHub repository.
   - Joshua is taking point on data cleaning, processing, and coding.
   - Estefany is leading the database set up, queries, and management.
   - Meredith is taking point on the machine learning model.
   - Amani is leading the slide preparation and dashboard set up through Tableau

 As a team, we will work through each of these sections together, either in pairs or as a group, and not leave any team member completely alone on their segment of the project.